hpaxton2/thai-inspection/README.md

 <strong>3.
 Using your data store, generate a list of the top 10 Thai restaurants that meet your friend's criteria.
 You could simply provide a SQL query to answer this and export it into a data viz tool, but it be amazing if you could build a web frontend to answer the question.</strong>

 <UL>
-<LI>I created a <a href="https://github.com/hpaxton2/thai-inspection/blob/master/thai_query">SQL query</a> that both transformed the data into the group as I described in step one and also created a list of restaurants that matched the given criteria.
+<LI>I created a <a href="https://github.com/hpaxton2/thai-inspection/blob/master/thai_query">SQL query</a> that both transformed the data into the group I described in step one and also created a list of restaurants that matched the given criteria.
 <LI>There are far more than 10 Thai restaurants that receive A or B ratings, so I chose to narrow the search by grade date and the column I created that totaled the violations.
 To achieve a top 10, I only considered 2018 grades with the lowest number of total violations.
 <LI>The PostgreSQL table was connected to a Tableau Public account to be appropriately visualized and exported to the web.
 </UL>